tomeryeh/demo/cabble/docs/tutorial.md

 ### <a name="user_subscription" ></a> Subscribe to users change

-A Cabble user want to be aware about the changing status from user, because a customer is not interseting about information from an other customer.
+A Cabble user want to be aware about the changing status from an user, because a customer looking for a taxi is no more interseting about it if it became an other customer.

 From a Kuzzle point of view, this is done by subscribing to the type changing from the user collection :